metosin/reitit/doc/coercion/coercion.md

 ## Full example

-Here's an full example of routing + coercion.
+Here's an full example for doing both routing and coercion with Reitit:

 ```clj
 (require '[reitit.coercion.schema])